Leilamag/C-Programming/02-First-Code.md

 ## Problem

-Renamed the `main.c` for orderliness to `2.Hello-World.c`, so in my project folder - I can create each topic file's, for the next topic Building shapes - I created new file and called it `3.
-Second-Code.c` and so on.
+Renamed the `main.c` for orderliness to `2.Hello-World.c`.
+So in my project folder - I can create each topic file's, for the next topic Building shapes (I created new file and called it `3.
+Second-Code.c`) and so on.
 But it's going to be tricky or not just straight forward like `python` where you can have various or different files in one project and have them run with ease.

 In C, **a program can have only ONE `main()` function**:
 You can not just create a new C file n this project and give or name it - `3.
 Second-Code.c` and so on, you would run into `main()` function issue or error.